-I found some great pencil cases from The Reject Shop which I use for our bags – you could find something similar at just about any cheap store.
+I found some great pencil cases from The Reject Shop which I use for our bags – you could find something similar like these pencil cases* from Amazon.
 So now it’s time to share our favourite busy bags for our just-turned 2 year old!

 Wooden Lacing Animals – I found these at Kmart last week and they were only $5 so I couldn’t put them back!
 These are great for developing those important fine motor skills.

 Board Book and Finger Puppets – You can grab a set of these farm finger puppets from ebay and the board book is full of real photographs of farm vocabulary.
 It’s a big hit with my 2 year old who is crazy about animals at the moment.